Learn More About House Crickets

-Having crickets in your home is not as pleasant as Jiminy Cricket will have you believe.
-They are annoying and difficult to control.
+Having crickets in your home is not as pleasant as Jiminy Cricket will lead you to believe.
+These insects are annoying with their endless chirping and are difficult to control.
 Let’s not forget that they are nearly impossible to find, especially when you are looking for them in the middle of the night.
 The complete guide to house crickets helps you identify and control the pesky home invaders.

 House crickets are smaller than grasshoppers.
-The legs are much shorter and the bodies are not as long.
-A house cricket is only ¾ of an inch.
+Their legs are much shorter and their bodies are not as long.
+A house cricket is only 3/4 of an inch.
 The common house cricket has a light brown body and three darker brown stripes on its head.
 House crickets have wings and long back legs.
-You will also notice the distinct long antennae.
+You will also notice their distinct long antennae.

 Yes, and they multiply faster than you’d expect.
 House crickets love stable, warm environments.
 That is why your home or business is the best place to settle down.
 When indoors, house crickets stay in spots that are warm and protected.
-They prefer fireplaces, heaters, hot water heaters, and under sinks.
+They prefer to hide out in areas like around fireplaces, heaters, hot water heaters, and under sinks.

 That chirping you hear in your home at night is a cricket looking for a partner.
 That is a bad sign.
 When crickets mate, they lay nearly 100 eggs in your home.
 After just a few short months, the young crickets mature into adults.
 The process begins all over again.

-House crickets are not dangerous, but their appearance is settling.
+House crickets are not dangerous, but their appearance is unsettling.
 They also leave droppings around your home and stain clothing and furniture.
-Perhaps the real danger is, however, the sleep you will lose when these nocturnal pests invade your home.
+However, perhaps the real danger is the sleep you will lose when these nocturnal pests invade your home.

-Innovative Pest Control has an indoor pest solution that helps homeowners identify threats and control populations.
+Innovative offers indoor pest control solutions that help homeowners identify pest threats and control populations.
 The experts also provide solutions for preventing house cricket and other insect invasions in the future.
-Call now to learn more about the best cricket control solution for your home or business.
+To learn more about the best cricket control solution for your home or business, call now!

 You are the first line of defense against a house cricket invasion.
 Here are a few tips to keep these chirping insects out of your home: